-A friend of mine returned from Korea recently and brought me back some K-beauty masks, being the good friend she is.
-One of them is formulated with snail mucus which, aside from making me gag a bit, got me thinking about other odd ingredients.
+A friend of mine returned from Korea recently.
+Since she knows I am obsessed with everything skincare, she brought me back some K-beauty masks, being the good friend she is.
+One of them is formulated with snail mucus which, aside from making me gag a bit, got me thinking about other odd ingredients in skincare and beauty.
 A few years ago I tried some eye cream in New Zealand with sheep placenta, so what else is out there?

 Let’s start with sheep.
-Lanolin should be familiar – it’s in many lotions and moisturizers.
+Lanolin should be familiar – it’s in many lotions and moisturizers and lots of other skincare ingredients.
 Any idea where it comes from?
-Well, it’s actually grease from the wool of sheep.
-Don’t worry, lanolin is “cleaned” before it is used in your favorite beauty products, though cleaning methods vary widely.
+Well, it’s actually grease from the wool of sheep… Don’t worry, lanolin is “cleaned” before it is used in your favorite beauty and skincare products, though cleaning methods vary widely.
 A side note but not the topic of this post…some lanolin can contain pesticides because live sheep are directly sprayed with pesticides to control mites and pests.
 Eww.
 Lanolips is a relatively new Aussie brand and it has some cool products featuring Lanolin.
 (Side note – outside of the US, they are known as Lano + Lips + Hands + Allover).

 Carmine is what gives makeup its red hue – think lipsticks, eyeshadow, you name it, it likely has carmine, also known as cochineal extract, in it.
-Cochineals are insects that are dried, crushed and chemically treated to produce the red pigment.
+A staple in beauty products and makeup for many years, carmine has an interesting origin.
+Cochineal extract comes from insects that are dried, crushed and chemically treated to produce the red pigment.
 Around 70,000 insects produce a pound of red dye.
 Until 2009, products could simply cite “natural color” but due to its role as an allergen, it has to be explicitly discloses as carmine or cochineal extract.
-It might sound gross, but other red dyes are derived from petroleum byproducts or coal, which arguably are…grosser and definitely have other health risks.
-If you want to avoid dried red bugs on your eyes or lips, fortunately, there are a lot of new vegan blends out there that have beautiful red hues, minus the bugs.
+It might sound gross, but other red dyes used in beauty are derived from petroleum byproducts or coal, which arguably are…grosser and definitely have other health risks.
+If you want to avoid dried red bugs on your eyes or lips, fortunately, there are a lot of new vegan blends out there that have beautiful red hues, minus the bugs or petroleum.

-I know exactly what this is thanks to Ace Venture: When Nature Calls (Yes, I saw that movie and am sure a lot of you did too).
+I know exactly what guano is thanks to Ace Venture: When Nature Calls (Yes, I saw that movie and am sure a lot of you did too).
 It is bird excrement….i.e. poop.
+I did NOT know Guano is used in some skincare and beauty products.
 Guano contains urea and an amino acid called guanine and these are known to brighten and soften the skin.
 It’s usually from nightingales, based on what I can find.
 Japanese geishas wore thick traditional white makeup made with zinc and lead, which can be really drying not to mention, unhealthy!
-Guano acted as a conditioner for skin, making it softer.
+Guano acted as a conditioner for skin, making it softer, so it became a beloved skincare ingredient.
 Well….yummy.
 Fortunately, I can’t find mainstream ingredients with it but am sure I just haven’t looked hard enough.
 I’ll keep on it.

 Side note: in researching this, I did throw up a bit in my mouth reading articles about whether or not to eat placenta.
 I’ll leave that right there.

-Know any other weird ingredients that I didn’t cover here?
+Know any other weird, gross, bizarre or just downright unusual ingredients that I didn’t cover here?
 Let me know!